Storware/vprotect-manual/deployment/backup-destinations/deduplication-appliances/dell-emc-data-domain.md

   ```

 * Confirm with `df -h` that your `/vprotect_data` is mounted
-  **Note:** Remember to specify the backup destination path to be a subdirectory of /vprotect\_data if you would like to use the same storage unit as a staging space and backup destination - for example: /vprotect\_data/my-backups
+  **Note:** Remember to specify the backup destination path as a subdirectory of /vprotect\_data if you would like to use the same storage unit as a staging space and backup destination - for example: /vprotect\_data/my-backups.

   ```text
   mkdir /vprotect_data/my-backups
   ```

-* Set ownership to vprotect user on directory /vprotect\_data
+* Set ownership to the vprotect user on the directory /vprotect\_data.

   ```text
   chown vprotect:vprotect -R /vprotect_data